 6. Besides the Ancient Mariner, I’d carried on board the Antigua a few early Arctic travel narratives.
-One was the quirky seventeenth-century Voyage to Spitzbergen, Svalbard’s previous name, by Frederick Martens, who made the first scientific descriptions of the island.
+One was the quirky seventeenth-century Voyage to Spitzbergen, Svalbard’s previous name, by Frederick Martens.
 Martens’ book is unique among narratives for its savage account of whaling on Smeerenberg.
 He writes, for instance, “the Harpooner doth dart the Harpoon just behind the Spout-hole of the Whale … for that maketh him spout Blood sooner than if wounded in any other place … The first Whale we caught spouted Blood in such a quantity, that the Sea was tinged by it where-ever he swam.”

 Standing on the edge of the North Sea itself in the half light of the pole, I realized that Martens regarded Svalbard’s slime with scientific inquisitiveness, while Coleridge saw slime spiritually and prophetically.
 His mariner is revolted by the slime, but that revulsion is his path to redemption.
 The moment when he most despises the slimy creatures is the very moment he blesses them from the egoless part of himself.
 As a poet of the sublime, Coleridge was used to exploring that fragile border where individual identities break down, where the line between human and human, and human and environment, shatters.